 Quick Guide to Dry Eyes and Laser Eye Surgery

-Dry Eye may be a symptom of more serious conditions, such as Dry Eye syndrome (DES) or Keratoconjunctivitis Sicca (KCS).
+Dry eyes can be a symptom of more serious conditions, such as Dry Eye syndrome (DES) or Keratoconjunctivitis Sicca (KCS).
 However, it is often a multifaceted issue which can make proper diagnosis difficult.
-For example, dry eyes can also occur as a side effect of several medications, as a result of drinking too much alcohol, or after prolonged screen use.
+For example, dry eyes can also occur as a result of drinking excessive amounts of alcohol, as a side effect of several medications, or after prolonged screen exposure.

-Dry eyes associated with screen use has a specific name – Digital Eye Syndrome or Computer Vision Syndrome (CVS).
-This kind of eye dryness can be caused by poor lighting, glare from the screen, improper viewing distance, poor seating posture, or decreased blink rate when using screens.
+When dry eyes are associated with screen use, it may be referred to as Digital Eye Syndrome, or Computer Vision Syndrome (CVS).
+Such eye dryness can be exacerbated by poor lighting, improper viewing distance, glare from the screen, poor seating posture, and decreased blink rate when using screens.
+Unfortunately, in a world where most of us increasingly rely on our screens, CVS is becoming an increasingly common problem.

-Other factors that can cause dry eye syndrome include contact lens use, smoking, Sjogren’s syndrome, rheumatoid arthritis, Parkinson’s, diabetes, low humidity, and air conditioning.
+Other factors that can cause dry eye syndrome include contact lens use, smoking, conditions like Sjogren’s syndrome, rheumatoid arthritis, Parkinson’s, and diabetes, and environmental conditions such as low humidity, and air conditioning.

 According to the National Eye Institute, some of the most common symptoms of dry eye are: